chendaniely/quarto-intro_examples/README.md

 ```

 The final data set that will be used in the Quarto report examples will join
-bike share station location along with the number of avaliable bikes at that particular location
+bike share station location along with the number of available bikes at that particular location
 for a particular date + time.

 The bike data only represents information collected when the `Rscript 01-get_data.R` was run to pull the data.